Behaviour Support Specialists have expertise in supporting children when their behaviour affects their learning or participation in the community.

-- collaborative sessions with other people your child is involved with
+- collaborative sessions with other people involved with your child

-- between visit follow-up phone calls and Skype sessions
+- between visit follow-up phone calls and Zoom sessions

 This approach ensure outcomes are achieved as soon as possible, and you have support all the way and your child is supported across all environments.

 EarlyEd is a NDIS registered provider for Specialist Behaviour Support.
 This is a highly specialised and intensive form of behaviour support, that falls under the Improved Relationships category of NDIS funding.
 There are three parts to this intervention;